 Public health officials said the change would help them vaccinate 40,000 more people with a single dose by the end of March.
 Liberal Leader and incumbent Premier Andrew Furey called the decision a game changer for the province's vaccination prospects.

-Strang also said that as of April 9, Nova Scotians 65 years of age and older became eligible to receive their first dose — a big expansion of the eligible group.
+Strang also announced that as of April 9, Nova Scotians 65 years of age and older were eligible to receive their first dose — a big expansion of the eligible group.

 The province is also planning to use mobile van clinics to vaccinate about 900 people who work at or use homeless shelters in the Halifax area.